 3. Tosh Village

-A hidden gem in the quaint Parvati Valley, Tosh is just 20 km fromm Kasol.
-The village is situated near Bharsaini, which is the commencement point of Kheerganga trek.
+A hidden gem in the quaint Parvati Valley, Tosh is just 20 km from Kasol.
+The village is situated near Bharsaini, which is the commencement point of the Kheerganga trek.
 Tosh has some of the most stunning views that’ll make your journey worth it.
+Enjoy a hike to the peaceful village of Tosh!

 4. Nakthan Village

 A traditional village consisting of 40-50 houses, Nakthan is again about 20 km from Kasol.
 The houses in the village are made of wood and one can see intricate carvings on the doors and windows.
-Settled on the left side of gushing Parvati River, Nakthan is home to some absolutely gorgeous and colourful wild flowers, some of the species also bloom during winter.
+Settled on the left side of gushing Parvati River, Nakthan is home to some absolutely gorgeous and colorful wildflowers, some of the species also bloom during winter.

 Itching to pack your bags and leave for Kasol?
-Plan a weekend getaway before you set off to make the best memories in the lap of snow mountains.
+We bet you are!
+Book your Kasol tour package before you set off to make the best memories in the lap of snow mountains.
+Have a great time.
 Happy tripping!

 Looking To Book A Holiday Package?